LinkGAN: Linking GAN Latents to Pixels for Controllable Image Synthesis: Method

-where $M_1$ is the binary mask denoting the region out of interest, $||\cdot||_2$ denotes the $\ell_2$ norm, and $\alpha$ is the perturbation strength.
-We want the pixels to change in the region $\fx_i^c$ as minimally as possible after the perturbation by $\p$.
-Similarly, the pixels change in $\fx_i$ after the perturbation by $\overline{\p}$ can be written as
+where $M_i$ is the binary mask indicating the chosen pixels of interest (\textit{i.e.}, selecting the pixels in the blue box in \cref{fig:framework}), $||\cdot||_2$ denotes the $\ell_2$ norm.
+We enforce the pixels to change in the region $\fx_i$ as minimally as possible after the perturbation by $\p^{c}_i$.
+Similarly, the pixels change in $\fx_i^{c}$ after the perturbation by $\p_i$ can be written as

-where $M_2$ is the binary mask indicating the chosen pixels of interest.
-These two losses $\Loss_1$ and $\Loss_2$ can be integrated as a regularizer in the StyleGAN framework.
+where $M_i^{c}$ is the binary mask denoting the region out of interest.
+These two losses $\Loss_i$ and $\Loss_i^{c}$ can be integrated as a regularizer in the StyleGAN framework

 where $ \lambda_{1}$ and $ \lambda_{2}$ are the weights to balance these two terms.
 Therefore, the total loss to train the generator in StyleGAN can be formulated as